 What is a Complex Domain?

 If you go by Cynefin framework, the problems that we try to solve can be categorized into 5 contexts or domains.

 - Obvious Domain: A context where the problems are well understood and solutions are pretty evident.
-For example, in case of product support, the problems are very well known and solutions are evident.
+For example, in the case of product support, the problems are very well known and solutions are evident.
 An approach to solve the problem here is to categorize the problems into buckets, create knowledge base and respond with a solution from knowledge base.
 One can take the approach of standardizing the operating procedures.
 Some of the problems that fall into this category are: Production Support, System tickets, assembly lines.

 - Complicated: A context where problems are known but solutions may not be evident.
-Atleast one would know what questions to explore and how to find a solution.
+At least one would know what questions to explore and how to find a solution.
 An approach that works in this context is to assess the situation, analyze it and determine the solution.
 For example, migration projects, let’s say from legacy system to open stack technology.
-In such cases, we know understand the problems we are solving as the legacy system is in place for quite some time but we may not know whether Open Stack fulfills everything that legacy system was fulfilling.
+In such cases, we now understand the problems we are solving as the legacy system is in place for quite some time but we may not know whether Open Stack fulfills everything that legacy system was fulfilling.

 - Complex: A context where the problem itself is unknown.
 We may not even know what questions to ask.
 Understanding the problem itself may require experimentation.
 For example: Take any new product, we may not have clear requirements in the first place but only a vision.
-Building a new software, hardware, new medicine etc. fall in this domain.
-An approach to solve such problem is to run experiments to gather more knowledge about the problem, learn and determine next steps.
+Building new software, hardware, new medicine etc. fall in this domain.
+An approach to solve such a problem is to run experiments to gather more knowledge about the problem, learn and determine next steps.

 - Chaotic: This is a context where the problem needs to be contained first like forest fires.
 Product breaks, defective cards that need to be recalled or faulty software wiping of customers data are all such examples.